oatpp/oatpp-swagger/README.md

   .addServer("http://localhost:8000", "server on localhost");

-  // When you are using the AUTHENTICATION() Endpoint-Macro you must add an SecuritySchemeObject (https://swagger.io/specification/#securitySchemeObject)
+  // When you are using the AUTHENTICATION() Endpoint-Macro you must add an SecurityScheme object (https://swagger.io/specification/#securitySchemeObject)
-  // For basic-authentication you can use the default Basic-Authorization-SSO like this
+  // For basic-authentication you can use the default Basic-Authorization-Security-Scheme like this
-  // For more complex authentication schemes you can use the oatpp::swagger::DocumentInfo::SSOBuilder builder
+  // For more complex authentication schemes you can use the oatpp::swagger::DocumentInfo::SecuritySchemeBuilder builder
   // Don't forget to add info->addSecurityRequirement("basic_auth") to your ENDPOINT_INFO() Macro!
-  .addSSO("basic_auth", oatpp::swagger::DocumentInfo::SSOBuilder::DefaultBasicAuthorizationSSO() );
+  .addSecurityScheme("basic_auth", oatpp::swagger::DocumentInfo::SecuritySchemeBuilder::DefaultBasicAuthorizationSecurityScheme());

   return builder.build();